Request a library class

 Tour: A physical or virtual tour of the library.
 Approximate time: 20-30 minutes

 Demo: A computer demonstration of a library’s resource(s).
-Can be in the library classroom or at a remote location.
+Can be in the library computer lab or at a remote location.
 Approximate time: Anywhere from 15 minutes – 2 hours depending on the resource(s).

 Orientation: An overview of the library and its resources.
 May include a brief tour, then computer instruction with particular focus on the group’s subject area.
 Approximate time: 1-2 hours